apollographql/rover/ARCHITECTURE.md

 ##### Setting up a command to work with `rover-client`

-Most of Rover's commands make requests to Apollo Studio's API.
+Most of Rover's commands make requests to Apollo Studio's API, or to another GraphQL API.
 Rather than handling the request logic in the repository's main package, Rover is structured so that this logic lives in `crates/rover-client`.
 This is helpful for separation of concerns and testing.

 To access functionality from `rover-client` in our `rover graph hello` command, we'll need to pass down a client from the entry to our command in `src/command/graph/mod.rs`.

 You can do this by changing the `Command::Hello(command) => command.run(),` line to `Command::Hello(command) => command.run(client_config),`.

 Then you'll need to change `Hello::run` to accept a `client_config: StudioClientConfig` parameter in `src/command/graph/hello.rs`, and add a `use crate::utils::client::StudioClientConfig` import statement.
-Then, at the top of the run function, you can create a `StudioClient` by adding `let client = client_config.get_client(&self.profile_name)?;`.
+Then, at the top of the run function, you can create a `StudioClient` by adding `let client = client_config.get_authenticated_client(&self.profile_name)?;`.
 You can see examples of this in the other commands.

 ##### Auto-generated help command